aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Weapon table

 This table gives a quick overview of weapons.
 For details on each weapon, see the weapon description.
 The damage dice of weapons follow the general ["Dice size rules"](02-base-rules.md#dice-size-rules).
 For suggested costs and availability see [the weapons table](12-equipment-economy.md#weapons) in the [Equipment and Economy](12-equipment-economy.md#equipment-and-economy) chapter.
+The table is split into subkinds for ease of navigation.

 **NB**: Since specific properties are an important part of how a weapon is used, it is advisable to read over the description of weapons the reader is thinking of using for their character.
 Sometimes a weapon listed in the table represents several functionally similar historical weapons.
 Therefore if you do not find your beloved katana, please check the entry for "falchion".